donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 with 6 different FR algorithms: NoOp, Hard FR, Strict FR, Soft FR, Soft FFR and Enhanced FFR.
 To run scenario with Distributed FFR algorithm, user should use ``lena-distributed-ffr``.
-These two examples are very similar, but they were splitted because Distributed FFR requires EPC to be used, and other algorihtms do not.
+These two examples are very similar, but they were splitted because Distributed FFR requires NGC to be used, and other algorihtms do not.

 To run ``lena-frequency-reuse`` with different Frequency Reuse algorithms, user needs to specify FR algorithm by overriding the default attribute ``ns3::LteHelper::FfrAlgorithm``.